 Unlike some cities, Washington isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Washington are a mix of both white- and blue-collar jobs.
 Overall, Washington is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Washington who work in sales jobs (12.46%), office and administrative support (10.85%), and food service (8.14%).

 In terms of college education, Washington is nearly on par with the US average for all cities of 21.84%: 19.49% of adults 25 and older in Washington have a bachelor's degree or advanced degree.

-The per capita income in Washington in 2010 was $27,230, which is upper middle income relative to Iowa and the nation.
-This equates to an annual income of $108,920 for a family of four.
+The per capita income in Washington in 2010 was $26,584, which is upper middle income relative to Iowa and the nation.
+This equates to an annual income of $106,336 for a family of four.
 However, Washington contains both very wealthy and poor people as well.

+Washington is a somewhat ethnically-diverse city.
 The people who call Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Washington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Washington include Irish, English, Swedish, and Czech.

 The most common language spoken in Washington is English.
 Other important languages spoken here include Spanish and Chinese.